Work in Progress

 Testing the Causal Impact of Social Media Reduction Around the Globe

-Abstract: More than half of the world’s population now uses social media.
-There is widespread debate among the general public, politicians, and academics about social media’s impact on important variables, such as intergroup conflict and well-being.
-However, many studies on the impact of social media are either correlational or focus primarily on samples from the United States and Western Europe.
-We plan to conduct a global field experiment to measure the causal impact of incentivizing people to substantially reduce their social media usage across 23 countries (projected n > 8,000) for two weeks.
-We will then test hypotheses on how social media reduction influences four main outcomes: news knowledge, exposure to online hostility, intergroup attitudes, and well-being.
-We will also explore how the effects of social media reduction vary across different world regions, focusing on three theoretically-informed country-level moderators: income level, inequality, and democracy.
-This large-scale, high-powered global field experiment, and the global dataset resulting from it, will provide much-needed evidence to inform ongoing debates about the impact of social media usage across diverse cultural and political contexts.
+Abstract: More than half of the world’s population uses social media.
+There is widespread debate among the public, politicians, and academics about social media’s impact on important outcomes, such as intergroup conflict and well-being.
+However, most prior research on the impact of social media relies on samples from the United States and Western Europe, despite emerging evidence suggesting that the impact of social media is likely to differ across the globe.
+Building on the results of pilot experiments from three countries (n = 894), we plan to conduct a global field experiment to measure the causal impact of reducing social media usage for two weeks across 23 countries (projected n > 8,000).
+We will then test how social media reduction influences four main outcomes: news knowledge, exposure to online hostility, intergroup attitudes, and well-being.
+We will also explore how the effects of social media reduction vary across world regions, focusing on three theoretically-informed country-level moderators: income level, inequality, and democratic strength.
+This large-scale, high-powered field experiment, and the global dataset resulting from it, will offer rare causal evidence to inform ongoing debates about the impact of social media and how it varies around the world

 Under Review